atharva-p/guides/gitGuide.md

 ## Origin and upstream URLs conventions

-`origin` - URL of any repository (whether folked or not) that you own or can directly make changes to is called as origin URL.
+`origin` - URL of any remote repository (whether folked or not) that you own or can directly make changes to is called origin URL.
 Use `git remote add origin origin-URL-here`.

 `upstream` - URL from where a project has been forked is known as upstream URL.
-By setting upstream in git, the local branches can track the remote branches.
-This makes pulling changes from the remote repository very easy.
+By setting upstream in git, the local branches can track the remote upstream branches.
+This makes pulling changes from the upstream repository very easy.
 Use `git remote add upstream upstream-url-here`.

 ## Difference between `main`, `origin main` and `origin/main`